General Steam Navigation Company: 1870 - 1890

 In 1870 GSN was still a very important shipping company.
 It served seven regular destinations on the near-continent and four destinations on the British East coast.
 It offered regular excursions to Boulogne, Margate and Ramsgate.
 GSN had cattle lines to Harlingen and Geestemünde.
 In the 1870s GSN management tried to develop new lines to the near-continent, e.g. to Terneuzen and Ghent, Bordeaux, Groningen, but only a service to Porto seems to have become a more lasting venture.
 In 1882 GSN started a service to the Mediterranean, with calls at Genoa, Livorno, Naples, Messina and Palermo.
 It would become an enduring and profitable venture.
 On the other hand a major strike in 1889 in London led to traffic shifting to outports and to the continent.
 This also led to the closure of the Boulogne line.

 During the 1870s tourism to the Kent and Essex coasts continued to develop.
 It was quite usual for three vessels to run a daily schedule to the Kent coast.
 The deck-saloon steamer Hoboken, acquired in 1877 was an innovation that greatly increased passenger comfort.
 In this decade GSN also added a tourist service to Great Yarmouth, which would become very important.

 The cattle trade would not develop that well.
-In 1871 London authorities opened the Foreign Cattle Market, where cattle imported from countries at risk from rinderpest had to be landed and slaughtered.
+In 1871 London authorities opened the Foreign Cattle Market in Deptford, where cattle imported from countries at risk from rinderpest had to be landed and slaughtered.
 This severely affected prices, and thus freight for GSN.
 Meanwhile the growing economies of France and Germany also began to import live cattle, diminishing their supply.
 Furthermore, American and Canadian cattle and frozen meat began to enter the British market in huge quantities.

 The Long Depression that lasted from 1873 to 1896 was challenging for GSN.
 While the economy continued to grow, the pace was slower in Britain and faster on the continent.
 The shipment of dairy products, foodstuff and live cattle continued to boom, but now the continent also began to export industrial products to Britain.
 Meanwhile prices for food fell drastically, also impacting freight rates.
 For GSN, costs were steadily rising as cargo volumes and freight rates were cyclic.
 Another problem was that many direct connections from the continent were established.
 These circumvented the shipment of goods via GSN's profitable lines to London.
 The railway companies that were prepared to ship goods at a loss in order to feed their railways also continued to be a problem.
 In these circumstances, GSN's profits started to decline.